 The ITA became the IBA (Independent Broadcasting Authority) in 1972.
 That year, the Sound Broadcasting Act gave the Authority the burden of operating and maintaining the network of transmitters that distributed their radio and TV programmes.

 The Engineering Announcements were broadcast from 23 November 1970 until 31 July 1990.
 They’d begin with opening shots of the IBA building at Crawley Court, then a sonorous announcement:

 “And now, from the IBA at Winchester, Engineering Announcements for the Radio and Television trade.”

 For years, the announcements aired on Tuesdays at 9.15 am.
 You’d get 10–15 minutes of news about which transmitters might be operating at “reduced power”, or which were “liable to interruption” if they were undergoing maintenance.
 Here was where you could get your hot take on woes at Winter Hill, or expected interruptions at Emley Moor.

 I used to relish knowing about a crisis at Crystal Palace as I ate my cornflakes even though I had no intention of tuning anything into anything.

-The Engineering Announcements were vital information if you were setting up an aerial and the transmitter you were pointing it at was going dark.
-However, it was all very mysterious if you were tuning in to the wrong channel and expecting Play School.
+The Engineering Announcements were vital information if you were setting up an aerial, and the transmitter you were pointing it at was going dark.
+You wouldn’t get the signal you’d expect.
+However, the technical specs were all very mysterious if you’d tuned in to the wrong channel and were expecting Play School.